ga-wdi-remote/day1-hw-setup/slack-and-zoom.md

 ![image](screenshots/slack-screenshot.png)
   1. Write messages.
 You can edit and delete messages instead of spamming the chat.
   2. Navigate channels.
 We'll provide a couple of channels for you.
-    - **Main channel:** This is where lessons take place.
+    - **Main channel:** This is where lessons take place and announcements are made.
     - **Debugging channel:** All of your code issues and errors and questions go here.
 Offer help, suggestions, and solutions!
-    - **Outcomes channel:** your weekly graduation outcomes meetings take place in here.
+    - **Outcomes channel:** Your weekly graduation outcomes meetings take place in here.
-    - **Partytime channel:** giphys, emojis, fun links, funny stories.
+    - **Partytime channel:** Giphys, emojis, fun links, funny stories.
 All the fun stuff goes here.
   3. Send direct messages to your peers and instructors.
   4. Use emojis :bowtie: to react to messages
   5. Open and close the side menu.
 Here you will see any important "pinned" messages and links